araobp/godot-virtual-showroom/README.md

 => [Code](/root_motion_test)

-Note: When adding a root bone in Blender, I had to copy the Hip bone's Y-axis animation to the Root bone's Y-axis and scale it down by -1/100.
+Note: When adding a root bone in Blender, I had to copy the Y-axis animation from the Hip bone to the Root bone, then delete the Y-axis animation from the Hip bone, and finally scale down the Root bone's animation by -1/100.
 I want to investigate if there's a better way to do this.

 ## Notes on MPFB